 Flight period: April to July

-Plant associations: Sambucus nigra (elder) and sometimes Valeriana officinalis (valerian)
+Plant associations: Sambucus nigra (elder), Valeriana officinalis (common valerian) and Centranthus ruber (red valerian)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Chevin, H., 1975.
 Remarques taxinomiques et biologiques sur les Macrophya (Hym.
 Tenthredinidae) se developpant sur Sambuccus (Caprifoliaceae).
 Annales del la Societe entomologique de France.

 Liston, A.D., 1982.
 Distribution and ecology of the sawflies Macrophya alboannulata Costa and Macrophya albicincta (Schrank) in the West Palaearctic (Insecta, Hymenoptera, Tenthredinidae).
 Faunistische Abhandlungen.